-We know that when you’re at work or out running errands you’re thinking about your dog.
+We know at PetHub, that your pets are an extension of your family.
+While you’re at work or out running errands you’re thinking about your dog.
 You wonder if they are safe.
 You worry about whether they are bored and you assume they are lonely.
 What’s a pet parent to do?
 You can’t always stay home.
 You certainly can’t take your dog with you everywhere you go (remember, NEVER leave a dog in a car)!

 What’s a pet parent to do?
 We have some suggestions and have come up with five ways to “fix” your dog’s home-alone loneliness and relieve some of his separation anxiety.

 Tire him out.
 Every pet parent knows that a tired dog is a happy, and probably less-destructive dog, right?
-If you know you’re going to be out and about and that your beloved fur baby will be home alone, get up earlier or plan your day so you can take him for a long, exhilarating run or game of fetch in the backyard.
+If you know you’re going to be out and about and that your beloved fur baby will be home alone, get up earlier or plan your day so you can take him for a long, exhilarating run (try using a great leash for running like this one) or game of fetch in the backyard.
 If the weather isn’t cooperating you can find a way to play some rousing, fun games in the house.
 This activity serves more than one purpose.